Food4CE

 Matchmaking Platform

-Matchmaking Platform is a tool developed to match the logistics needs and solutions of different stakeholders to create new partnerships and develop new and better logistics services.
-Matching can be done at different levels: between small farmers, between small farmers and existing AFNs, AFNs and logistics operators, AFNs and big customer.
-The Matchmaking Platform is a web-based tool (like marketplace).
-Several matchmaking events are organized for small farmers to present their products and logistics characteristic and meet potential partners and customers to create or advance existing short food supply chains.
+The Matchmaking Platform was developed to match the logistics needs and solutions of different stakeholders, creating new partnerships and supporting the development of improved logistics services.
+Matching can take place at different levels: between small farmers, between small farmers and existing Alternative Food Networks (AFNs), between AFNs and logistics operators, and between AFNs and large customers.
+The Matchmaking Platform is a web-based tool (marketplace) that supports these connections.
+Several matchmaking events were organised to enable small farmers to present their products and logistics characteristics and meet potential partners and customers, supporting the creation and development of short food supply chains.

 7